sreesl/automation-serenity/README.md

 ```
 ## 📈 Reports

-Inorder to generate report, run the command and Report is available in target/site/serenity/ as index.html.
+Inorder to generate report, run the command and Report is available in target/site/serenity/ as index.html and serenity-summary.html
 ```sh
 gradle report
 ```